Pennsylvania Unemployment Benefits

 Videophone service is available every Wednesday from noon to 4 pm at 717-704-8474.
 (Sign language is the ONLY means of communication provided in this service).

 Follow the step by step process to file for weekly claims in PA.
 This includes receiving the Claims Confirmation letter, using the 4 digit pin Number to file the claim and determining the date of filing the initial application for benefits.
-You should file for two benefit weeks at a time and ensure that you certify for eligibility for each week separately.
+Applicants should file for two benefit weeks at a time and certify that they are eligible for each week separately.

 UI Benefit Amount in PA

 Unemployment benefits is a joint federal-state program in PA.
 It provides temporary benefit payments to partially replace lost wages.
-The following UI Benefits Calculator will help you determine the approximate UI Benefits amount that you can receive in Pennsylvania.
+The following UI Benefits Calculator will help applicants determine the approximate UI Benefits amount that he or she can receive in Pennsylvania.

 Use the calculator to find out how much weekly benefits you may approximately earn in the state of Pennsylvania.